yashzawar02/auth-wiki/README.md

 A comprehensive collection of articles, tutorials, and resources about authentication and authorization.
 Learn about OAuth 2.0, OpenID Connect, SAML, and more.

-## Crontributing
+## Contributing

-Missing entry?
-Found a typo?
-Please don't hesitate to [create an issue](https://github.com/logto-io/auth-wiki/issues/new) or submit a pull request.

-### Edit on GitHub
+We welcome contributions from everyone!
+Whether you’ve found a typo, want to suggest a new entry, or improve existing content, your help is appreciated.

+### How to contribute

+1. **Report issues**: If you spot any errors or have suggestions, please [create an issue](https://github.com/logto-io/auth-wiki/issues/new).

+2. **Edit directly**: The content resides in [src/articles](./src/articles).
+To make changes:
+   - Navigate to the desired file.
-The content is located in [src/articles](./src/articles).
-You can find the file and click the edit button (the pencil icon) in the top right corner to start editing.
+   - Click the **edit** button (pencil icon) in the top right corner.
+   - Make your edits and submit a pull request.

-### Local development
+### Running locally

 Auth Wiki uses PNPM and Astro.
-To start local development:
+To preview your changes locally:

 ```bash
 pnpm install
 pnpm dev
 ```

+### Tips for contributors

+- Ensure your writing is clear and concise.
+- Maintain consistent formatting and adhere to the existing structure.
+- Reference credible sources where appropriate.